thegeez/clj-browserchannel-demo/README.md

 heartbeat to the client.
 On Heruko this does not report an error, even though there is no connection to the client.
-So instead of the connection timeing out on a heartbeat (after seconds/a minute) the connection will only timeout after the connection is timeout by the server (4 minutes by default).
+So instead of the connection timeing out on a heartbeat (after seconds/a minute) the connection will only timeout after the connection is timed out by the server (4 minutes by default).
 The Netty implementation has the same problem on Heroku.
 Deployments on Amazon Web Services do not have this problem.